dsirotkin256/arduino-serial-port-driver/README.md

-# LED Control From Browser with use of Arduino and Node.js
+# LED Control From Browser with an usage of Arduino and Node.js
 A simple implementation of client-server architecture application with Node.js, Socket.io and Arduino Uno board.

 ### Hardware requirements: